ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 **Municipalities.csv**: the list of municipalities (comunas) and their id as spatial units.

-**Scenarios S0_S1_S2.zip**: main processed outcomes of each scenario.
+**Scenarios S0_S1_S2 Outcomes.zip**: processed outcomes of each scenario.

-**CalibrationAll.zip**: explanation and outcomes of the two calibration steps (not automatic).
+**Calibration Outcomes.zip**: explanation and outcomes of the two calibration steps (not automatic).

-**Simulation_Rt_CaseReproductive.zip**: includes SIRLaborMP_Rt.py, a version of the main programm that allows to count secondary cases per each primary case; outcomes for S0.
+**Rt_CaseReproductive Outcomes.zip**: outcomes of effective (case) reproductive number, includes a variant of the main code that allows for the counting of secondary cases.

 Simulation software: **Python 3.7.6**, within the Anaconda open-source distribution package (https://docs.anaconda.com/).